CodeMeAPixel/8BitPixel/8bitge/FuturePlans.md

 - [ ] Implement a debug inspector tool for viewing/editing entities during runtime
 - [ ] Add support for networking/multiplayer capabilities
 - [ ] Create a web worker implementation for multithreaded processing
+- [x] Integrate game engine into existing games in the 8BitPixel Arcade

 ## Tools & Editor